Garrett Cooper Player Props: Marlins vs. Pirates

-The Miami Marlins, including Garrett Cooper and his .474 slugging percentage over his past 10 games, battle starter Osvaldo Bido and the Pittsburgh Pirates at LoanDepot park, Saturday at 4:10 PM ET.
+Garrett Cooper -- hitting .263 with two doubles, a home run, three walks and seven RBI in his past 10 games -- will be in action for the Miami Marlins versus the Pittsburgh Pirates, with Johan Oviedo on the mound, on June 25 at 1:40 PM ET.

-In his previous game he had a one-hit showing (1-for-3) against the Pirates.
+He had a one-hit showing in his most recent game (1-for-4) against the Pirates.

 Garrett Cooper Game Info & Props vs. the Pirates